Consolidated Edison, Inc. research snapshot

 bias Check

 The main AI research bias is mistaking a stable regulated utility and long dividend streak for low investment risk.
-The counter-check is to ask whether valuation, negative free cash flow, equity issuance, interest expense, affordability politics, and climate resilience capex already absorb the defensive appeal.
+The counter-check is to ask whether valuation, negative free cash flow, the $2 billion ATM equity program, interest expense, affordability politics, and climate resilience capex already absorb the defensive appeal.

 ai Confidence

-High for 2025 revenue, 2025 net income, Q1 2026 earnings, current price, market cap, share count, dividend, valuation ratios, and stated capital plan.
-Medium for technical levels and forward scenarios because rate-case decisions, bond yields, storm events, and equity issuance timing can change quickly.
+High for 2025 revenue, 2025 net income, Q1 2026 earnings, current price, market cap, share count, dividend, valuation ratios, and the stated capital plan.
+Medium for technical levels and forward scenarios because Q2 2026 earnings, rate-case decisions, bond yields, storm events, and equity issuance timing can change quickly.

 investment Certainty

 Medium.
-The regulated business is easier to underwrite than most cyclicals, but investment certainty is limited by valuation, financing needs, utility regulation, weather risk, and the fact that capital intensity can consume free cash flow for years.
+The regulated business is easier to underwrite than most cyclicals, but investment certainty is limited by valuation, the ATM equity program, utility regulation, weather risk, and the fact that capital intensity can consume free cash flow for years.

 Quick verdict table